kajetansw/javascript-presentation-with-spectacle/README.md

 - Regulations of ECMAScript (TC 39),
 - Why should we use JS.

+## Quick View

+You can see presendation under `./pdf/slides.pdf`.
+Unfortunately it may be poor in quality and cut on the edges.

 ## Reference

 The Spectacle core API is available in the [Spectacle Docs](https://github.com/FormidableLabs/spectacle/blob/master/README.md).